smccarthy-ie/smccarthy-ie.github.io/index.md

 ### Run the ownCloud installation wizard or command
-After restarting Apache, you must complete your installation by running the ownCloud graphical installation wizard or using the `occ` command.
+After restarting Apache, you must complete your installation by running the ownCloud graphical installation wizard or the `occ` command.

 To run the graphical installation wizard:
  1. Enter the following URL in your browser: <a href="http://localhost/owncloud" target="_blank">http://localhost/owncloud</a>.